MicrosoftDocs/Viva/Viva/goals/configure-ms-teams-integration.md

       :::image type="content" source="../media/goals/5/add-group-policy-button.png" alt-text="Adding Group Policy for a group of users." lightbox="../media/goals/5/add-group-policy-button.png":::

-12. Policies can be applied to any MS Teams Team or M365 group.
+12. Policies can be applied to any Microsoft Teams Team or M365 group.
 Begin by selecting the group of users you want to apply the policy to.

        :::image type="content" source="../media/goals/5/policy-groups.png" alt-text="Select the groups to assign the policy." lightbox="../media/goals/5/policy-groups.png":::